analuisadev/Boku-no-Hero-Slider/README.md

 # Boku no Hero Slider

-* Creation of a slider/card style application, where it is introduced some Pokemon characters.
+* Creation of a slider/card style application, where it is introduced some boku no hero characters.

 > Desktop Version 🖥️